Is angel investing tax deductible?

 So how do taxes figure into that process?
 Let’s start with some high-level background.
 People make money in two ways: ordinary income, from wages or interest; and capital gains, where you sell something for more than you paid for it.
 Both of those sources of money are taxable, at different rates, through income taxes and capital gains taxes.

-Angel investing falls into the second category.
+Angel investing falls into the capital gains tax bucket, so that is where it will hit the amount you have to pay to the government.
 If you invest in a startup, and it gets sold, and your share is worth a lot more money than you paid, you’ll pay capital gains taxes on that amount.
 What happens when you lose money, though?
 Well, in those instances your loss is tax deductible.
 You’re generally allowed to use those capital losses to offset any capital gains.

 To look at a simple example: An angel investor puts $1 million in two different startups.
 Startup A fails, is shut down, and the $1 million is lost.
 Startup B is successful, and the angel investor receives $2 million from the company’s sale.
 The investor owes no capital gains – the $1 million loss on the unsuccessful startup offsets the $1 million capital gain on the successful startup.
 Or to look at it another way, the angel investor started with $2 million and ended with the same amount.
 No capital gains taxes are due.